embetrix/bmap-writer/README.md

 ## Key Features

-- **Alternative to Yocto BMAP Tool**: Provides a lightweight alternative specifically for embedded systems.
+- Provides a lightweight alternative specifically for embedded systems.
-- **No Python Required**: Does not require Python, making it easier to integrate into various environments.
+- Does not require Python, making it easier to integrate into various environments.
-- **Support for Compressed Images**: Handles all compression filters that are supported by `libarchive`, decompressing the data on-the-fly during the writing process.
+- Handles all compression filters that are supported by `libarchive`, decompressing the data on-the-fly during the writing process.
-- **Checksum Verification**: Ensures data integrity by verifying checksums for each block.
+- Ensures data integrity by verifying checksums for each block.
-- **Efficient Writing**: Writes only the necessary blocks, reducing the overall write time and wear on storage devices.
+- Writes only the necessary blocks, reducing the overall write time and wear on storage devices.

 ## How It Works

-1. **Generate a BMAP File**: Create a BMAP file for your disk image using `bmaptool`.
+1. Create a BMAP file for your disk image using `bmaptool`.
-2. **Write the Image**: Use `bmap-writer` to write the image to your target device, specifying the BMAP file for efficient block mapping.
+2. Use `bmap-writer` to write the image to your target device, specifying the BMAP file for efficient block mapping.

 ## Example Usage